Wöllersdorf-Steinabrückl

 Wöllersdorf-Steinabrückl is a municipality in the district of Wiener Neustadt-Land in the Austrian state of Lower Austria.

+Geography

+The municipality is located in the Industrieviertel (i. e.: Industrial Quarter) section of Lower Austria at the western edge of the Vienna Basin some 30 kilometres south of Vienna.
+The river Piesting is flowing through the area of the municipality.

+43.2 percent of its area are forested.

+Municipality structure

+The municipality is composed of two localities and cadastral communities, these being the villages of Steinabrückl and Wöllersdorf.

 History

 The old ordnance factory in the municipality was used as a concentration camp from 1933 until 1938.